sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     The animal this person is looking for will have this value in its comments PERSONADDITIONAL<fieldname>
     If you have person additional fields defined, you can put the uppercased version of their name as a suffix to this.
 Eg, for an additional field called DateOfBirth PERSONADDITIONALDATEOFBIRTH
+TESTTYPE
+   The type of test on this line
+TESTRESULT
+   The test result
+TESTDUEDATE
+   The due date for the test
+TESTPERFORMEDDATE
+   The date the test was performed
+TESTCOMMENTS
+   Any comments for the test
 VACCINATIONTYPE
     The type of vaccination on this line VACCINATIONDUEDATE